emanuelefaja/guide2life/editorial-guidelines/writing-style.md

 # Writing Style
-> "I didn't have time to write a short letter, so I wrote a long one instead." **Mark Twain.**

 These are the Guide2Life writing guidelines.
 In a world overflowing with information[^carr], the ability to communicate clearly and simply is crucial.